SamuelGutierrezz/self-service-order/README.md

 Using a gitbash terminal for windows

 ```
-cd yourfoldername  *assuming your in you desktop directory where you can see your new folder*
+cd yourfoldername  *assuming your in your desktop directory where you can see your new folder*
 ```
 now type
 ```